decentraland/schemas/report/schemas.api.md

     mappings?: Mappings;
 };

+// Warning: (ae-missing-release-tag) "schema" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const thirdPartyPropsSchema: JSONSchema<ThirdPartyProps>;

 // Warning: (ae-missing-release-tag) "TipReceivedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "TipReceivedEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type TipReceivedEvent = BaseEvent & {
-    type: Events.Type.BLOCKCHAIN;
+    type: EventType.BLOCKCHAIN;
-    subType: Events.SubType.Blockchain.TIP_RECEIVED;
+    subType: EventSubTypeBlockchain.TIP_RECEIVED;
     metadata: {
         senderAddress: string;
         receiverAddress: string;